vlang/v/doc/docs.md

 _Note: right now autofree is hidden behind the -autofree flag.
 It will be enabled by default in V 0.3.
 If autofree is not used, V programs will leak memory._

+Note 2: Autofree is still WIP.
+Until it stabilises and becomes the default, please compile your long running processes with `-gc boehm`, which will use the Boehm-Demers-Weiser conservative garbage collector, to free the memory, that your programs leak, at runtime.

 ### Examples

 ```v